 Choice Modelling allows organisations to accurately estimate demand and know exactly why customers are making decisions.

-Choice modeling allows the exploration of vast numbers of possible configurations, of the order of many many trillions, something unfeasible with traditional research methods.
+Choice modelling allows the exploration of vast numbers of possible configurations, of the order of many many trillions, something unfeasible with traditional research methods.

 Choice Modeling can answer questions such as: